If you're planning your London visit for March, we've got you covered. London is a great destination, and one of the best places to visit.

 4. Take a Walking Tour With Free Tours by Foot

-We’ve got two recent additions to our tour schedule which are proving popular with visitors and locals alike so consider joining one of them this March!
+We’ve got two recent additions to our tour schedule that are proving popular with visitors and locals alike, so consider joining one of them this March!

-Go through centuries of theatre history and get the behind-the-scenes stories about some of the world’s most famous west end shows on our Theatreland Tour.
+Go through centuries of theatre history and get behind-the-scenes stories about some of the world’s most famous West End shows on our Theatreland Tour.

 Or experience the trials and tribulations of the Blitz and learn how Londoners survived during our World War II Tour.

-Our tours are name-your-own-price tours, so you decide at the end what they were worth - a deal for any budget!
+Our tours are name-your-own-price tours, so you decide at the end what they are worth - a deal for any budget!
 Look into other free things to do in March below.